Bangladesh Open University: Open School

-A full list of the regional resource centres and tutorial centres affiliated with BOU can be found from BOU's website.
+A full list of the regional resource centres and tutorial centres affiliated with BOU can be found on BOU's website.

 Accreditation

 BOU is granted the authority to confer degrees under Clause 6(c) of the BOU Act 1992.
 BOU is recognised as a national university by the University Grants Commission of Bangladesh, a statutory body attached to the Ministry of Education.

 The BOU is a founding and participating institution of the SAARC Consortium on Open and Distance Learning (SACODiL).